Millennium Goals, Fair Trade, and Equal Dignity

 Page 120: Human rights stipulate that each human being possesses an inner core of dignity that ought not be humiliated.
 The first sentence in the first article of the Universal Declaration of Human Rights reads, "All human beings are born free and equal in dignity and rights."
 This sentence seems to be straightforward; however, the notion of dignity is ambiguous.
 It opens up to both interpretations, Kantian and Lévinasian.
 Or, to be more precise, there is a Lévinasian connection to equality hidden in the notion of equal dignity.
 The notion of equal dignity is a Lévinasian "Trojan horse" that "sneaks" into the Kantian view.
 The "Trojan" connection is implicated in the human rights stipulation that equal chances and enabling environments for all are necessary to protect human dignity.
 As soon as human rights are defined in this way, when "equal chances and enabling environments for all" are on the table, Lévinasian "caring for the other" is also on the table.
 Again, it is not sameness that is called for, but enabling environments for all.

-Please continue reading on ../publications/evelin/HumiliationBook1.pdf, page 120.
+Please continue reading in the first draft of my book on Making Enemies, page 120.

 Some Basic Principles for an Enabling Future